ATAK Plugin

 Requirements

-A CloudRF account or a local SOOTHSAYER server
+• A CloudRF account or a SOOTHSAYER server

-Due to the byzantine plugin signing process and compatibility matrix, there are a bewildering number of ATAK versions.
-Our plugin is signed by the TAK Product Center (TPC) which at the time of writing means it should work on CIV and MIL flavours.
+Our plugin is signed by the TAK Product Center (TPC) which at the time of writing means it works on Civilian and Government flavours.

-Install ATAK-CIV on your phone first and then download the latest APK file from https://cloudrf.com/atak
+Install ATAK on your phone/tablet and then download the latest APK file from https://cloudrf.com/atak-plugin or Google Play.

 You can download it directly from the device with a browser, send the file to the device via email/IM or copy it over via USB.